 Revenues, net of purchased power is a non-GAAP financial measure.
-Non-GAAP financial measures do not have a standardized meaning under United States (US) generally accepted accounting principles (GAAP), which is used to prepare the Company's financial statements and accordingly, these measures might not be comparable to similar financial measures presented by other entities, Additional disclosure in respect of this non-GAAP financial measures is incorporated by reference herein and can be found under the section titled "Non-GAAP Measures" in the Company's annual management's discussion and analysis for the year ended December 31,2021 (Annual MD&A) and in the Company's most recent interim management's discussion and analysis ("Interim MD&A") available on SEDAR under the Company's profile at www.sedar.com
+Non-GAAP financial measures do not have a standard see meaning under United States (US) generally accepted accounting principles (GAAP), which is used to prepare the Company's financial statements and accordingly, these measures might not be comparable to similar financial measures presented by other entities.
+Additional disclosure in respect of this non-GAAP Financial Measures" in the Company's annual management's discussion and analysis for the year ended December 31,2021 (Annual MD&A) and in the Company's most recent interim management's discussion and analysis (Interim MD&A) available on SEDAR under the Company's profile at www.sedar.com.